FeliciaTay/odetoslack/README.md

    pip freeze > requirements.txt
    ```

-10. Next, run the following command:
+10. Lastly, run the following command:
     ```
     zappa deploy dev
     ```
     You should see a success message with a URL stated.
 Take note of this HTTP endpoint. <br/><br/>
     From this point onwards, when changes are made to the *app.py* file, ```zappa update dev``` needs to be run to update the changes. <br/><br/>
-    Note: For the above, ```dev``` is to be replaced with what you named your environment in Step 6.
+    Note: For the above, ```dev``` is to be replaced with what you named your environment in Step 7.

 11. Now, head back to the AWS console and search for 'AWS RDS' in the search box.
 Click on 'Create database' and follow through the configurations to set up a database. <br/>
     The compulsory settings are: